Wednesday, 30 July 2025

 EMU JR Kyushu 713 series, "Sunshine Miyazaki", stands at Miyazaki station

 This is a continuation of my recent trip to Miyazaki Prefecture.
-On my way back to Miyazaki Airport, I came across an old, red-colored train stopping at Miyazaki station (see the top photo).
+On my way back to Miyazaki Airport, I came across an old, red-colored train stopping at Miyazaki Station (see the top photo).
 What was that?
-The answer is the EMU JR Kyushu 713 series.
+The answer is the JR Kyushu EMU 713 series.

 Side view of the EMU 713 series, "Sunshine Miyazaki"